jgiler/ecom-mobile/README.md

-# Ecommerce full stack site
+# Ecommerce Refactored
 [General Info]
 * This project is a refactored version of my previous ecommerce app.
-[Check it out here:]()
+[Check it out!](https://github.com/jgiler/ecom-phase-3-4)

 ## Technologies used
 Project is created with: